NotWesi/budgetapp-java/README.md

 I *chose* to pursue this as my project idea because:
 - Personal finance is something I have struggled with
 - I wanted my project to be something that is applicable to a large demographic
+- I want to take this opportunity to challenge myself to create an engaging and well-developed project
-- As a computer science student who is learning, I wanted my project to help my develop my technical skills
+- As a computer science student who is learning, this project will help me develop my technical skills

 The application will be designed to be a simple personal budgeting tool.
 You will be able to add expenses and sources of income to create a balance sheet of each month of the year.